BIC-Farm/bicOS/braiins-os/README.md

-# Braiins OS Developer Guide
+# BIC OS Developer Guide

 This project is built around a small tool (braiins build system - bb.py) that extends the OpenWrt build system with the following features: